GoogleChrome/web.dev/content/path/fast/replace-gifs-with-videos/codelab-replace-gifs-with-video.md

 +  They loop continuously (usually, but it is possible to prevent looping).
 +  They're silent.

-Luckly, you can recreate these behaviors using the <video>element.
+Luckily, you can recreate these behaviors using the <video> element.

 +  Switch from the console back to your source files.
 +  In the index.html file, delete the line with the <img>